TrueNAS Virtualized with ESXi

 Click Next to finish creating the VM.
 You can use the Edit option later to add more drives to support your TrueNAS deployment.

 Each storage layout has different disk minimum disk requirements.
-See the SCALE Setting Up Storage or CORE Storage Configuration for information on pool layouts.
+See Setting Up Storage for information on pool layouts.

 2. Review the Ready to Complete screen to verify the settings are correct for your deployment.